cullylarson/openinghours/readme.md

 - For example: `Tu,Th 16:00-20:00` corresponds to `Tuesday and Thursday 4-8pm`.
 - If a business is open 7 days a week, then it can be specified as `Mo-Su`.

-One addition I've made to allow multiple sets of openingHours to be included in a single string.
+One addition I've made is to allow multiple sets of openingHours to be included in a single string.
 This is convenient for storing multiple openingHours in a single column in a database.

 ## Notes

-The format for the `openingHours` string is picky.
+1. The format for the `openingHours` string is picky.
 You can't included extra spaces (e.g. like around the hypen) since spaces are used as a separator.
-For example. this doesn't work `Mo-Fr 8:00 - 17:00` because of the spaces around the hyphens in the time portion of the string.
+For example, this doesn't work `Mo-Fr 8:00 - 17:00` because of the spaces around the hyphens in the time portion of the string.
+It should be: `Mo-Fr 8:00-17:00`

+1. I don't know if the schema.org spec allows for this, but this library allows you to not include the zero padding on the hour and it allows you to leave out the minutes (will assume they are `00`).
+For example, `Mo 8-17` would still parse to `Monday 8 a.m. - 5 p.m.`.

 ## Usage: